lammps/lammps/doc/src/dump.rst

 ----------

 Dumps are performed on timesteps that are a multiple of :math:`N` (including timestep 0) and on the last timestep of a minimization if the minimization converges.
 Note that this means a dump will not be performed on the initial timestep after the dump command is invoked, if the current timestep is not a multiple of :math:`N`.
-This behavior can be changed via the :doc:`dump_modify first <dump_modify>` command, which can also be useful if the dump command is invoked after a minimization ended on an arbitrary timestep.  :math:`N` can be changed between runs by using the :doc:`dump_modify every <dump_modify>` command (not allowed for *dcd* style).
+This behavior can be changed via the :doc:`dump_modify first <dump_modify>` command, which can also be useful if the dump command is invoked after a minimization ended on an arbitrary timestep.

+The value of :math:`N` can be changed between runs by using the :doc:`dump_modify every <dump_modify>` command (not allowed for *dcd* style).
 The :doc:`dump_modify every <dump_modify>` command also allows a variable to be used to determine the sequence of timesteps on which dump files are written.
 In this mode a dump on the first timestep of a run will also not be written unless the :doc:`dump_modify first <dump_modify>` command is used.

+If you instead want to dump snapshots based on simulation time (in time units of the :doc:`units` command), the :doc:`dump_modify every/time <dump_modify>` command can be used.
+This can be useful when the timestep size varies during a simulation run, e.g. by use of the :doc:`fix dt/reset <fix_dt_reset>` command.

 The specified filename determines how the dump file(s) is written.
 The default is to write one large text file, which is opened when the